 To a hardcore racquetball player, this may sound boring.
 But don't worry.
 If you play your cards right, you will have plenty of opportunities to put the ball away by crushing it as hard as you can.
 Just be sure to pick your spots wisely.

-4. There Are Roughly an Equal Number of Men and Women Playing
+4. There Are Roughly Equal Numbers of Men and Women Playing

 Needless to say, there are plenty of women playing all racquet sports, and there are a lot of women who can kick most men's asses in all these sports.
 But with racquetball players in particular, especially at high levels, men can generally outrun and overpower women.
 From what I can tell so far, this is less true with pickleball.
 Wherever I have played, I have seen women of all ages, shapes, and sizes who can hold their own with any of the men out there.
 Skill seems to take precedent over sheer size, speed, and power.

 When I first started playing, I often judged players by appearances.
 If I saw a woman who appeared to be in her 60s standing on the other side of the net, I thought that I might need to take it easy on her.
 After having my ass kicked enough times by women and men of all ages, I don't think that way any more.